lili2090/QA-Portfolio---Lisbeth-P./Test Reports /BBC.com - UI_Testing.md

-## Description: Accessibility assessment of BBC.com using the Brave axeDevTools extension.
-Aspects such as keyboard navigation, color contrast, and screen reader support are checked.
+## Description: Accessibility assessment of BBC.com using automated and manual testing tools.
+Various aspects such as keyboard navigation, color contrast, screen reader support, interactive elements, and form validation are evaluated.

 **BBC001**: Links Must Have Discernible Text
 Description: Links on the website lack discernible text, which affects screen reader users and overall accessibility.